-KGBV Admissions & Enrollment Guidelines, The Kasturba Gandhi Balika Vidyalaya (KGBV) scheme was launched by the Government of India in August 2017 for setting up residential schools at upper primary level for girls belonging predominantly to the SC, ST, OBC, and minorities in difficult areas.
+KGBV Admission 2021 and Enrollment Guidelines for AP & Telangana, The Kasturba Gandhi Balika Vidyalaya (KGBV) scheme was launched by the Government of India in August 2017 for setting up residential schools at upper primary level for girls belonging predominantly to the SC, ST, OBC, and minorities in difficult areas.

 Criteria for Enrollment of Girls